trzy/Supermodel/Docs/README.txt

 Sega Rally 2
 ------------

-As with Star Wars Trilogy, you may experience problems if you attempt to start a game before any 3D graphics are displayed (for example, during the Sega logo).
+As with 'Star Wars Trilogy', you may experience problems if you attempt to start a game before any 3D graphics are displayed (for example, during the Sega logo).

 The region can be changed by entering the test menu (press the Test button) and